Transfer of small sites to support delivery of Affordable Homes

 The future of the following property is under consideration: Various parcels of land adjoining social housing sites

-It was decided in 2014 to approach Merlin with a view to regularising this, whilst working together to generate new affordable homes.
-Since that time a ‘land package’ has been agreed in principle to include 55 parcels of land.
-The intention is to transfer these freehold to Merlin.
-Where it is possible and viable, Merlin shall build new affordable homes, with this likely to require the inclusion of their adjoining land in some instances.
+It was decided in 2014 to approach Bromford with a view to regularising this, whilst working together to generate new affordable homes.
+Since that time a ‘land package’ has been agreed in principle to include 54 parcels of land.
+The intention is to transfer these freehold to Bromford.
+Where it is possible and viable, Bromford shall build new affordable homes, with this likely to require the inclusion of their adjoining land in some instances.
 It is currently anticipated that this proposal could generate approximately 42 new homes.
-There is an added benefit to the Council of removing ongoing maintenance liabilities, these being passed to Merlin or their successors in title where there is no development potential, but their maintenance benefits Merlin properties.
+There is also an added benefit to the Council of removing ongoing maintenance liabilities, these being passed to Merlin or their successors in title where there is no development potential, but their maintenance benefits Bromford properties.

 Where a parcel of land within the package is considered to be capable of standalone development prior to the transfer best consideration will be payable by Merlin at the outset.